marcinsaj/FlipDisc/README.md

 Arduino library for flip-disc displays.
 This library is intended for use with the displays designed by www.Flipo.io - Marcin Saj.

 The library allows you to easily control displays connected in series.
 You can connect up to 8 different displays in any order.
-Example codes and diagrams on how to connect the displays with the Arduino and the power supply module can be found below and on the project website: https://flipo.io/project/flip-disc-7-segment-display/
+Example codes and diagrams on how to connect the displays with the Arduino and the [Pulse Shaper Power Supply](https://flipo.io/project/flip-disc-power-supply/) module can be found below and on the project website: www.Flipo.io
 All the functions responsible for controlling the displays are described in example codes and in the library files [FlipDisc.ccp](https://github.com/marcinsaj/FlipDisc/blob/main/src/FlipDisc.cpp) & [FlipDisc.h](https://github.com/marcinsaj/FlipDisc/blob/main/src/FlipDisc.h)